 Bonus Chapter for How To Coach Girls eBook

 It’s always intimidating to join a new team, especially when that team has been together for a long time.
-When my daughter joined a practice of a high-level soccer team, the coach had each person introduce themselves with their name, where they were from, and with a fun fact.
-The coach said that everyone needed to know each other’s name in order to communicate with the other players during the practice.
+When my daughter joined a practice of a high-level soccer team, the coach had each person introduce themselves with their name, where they were from, and a fun fact.
+The coach said that everyone needed to know each other’s names to communicate with the other players during the practice.
 So, there was a practical reason for the introductions.
 The fun fact meant that everyone learned something new about each other, and it made it easier to remember everyone’s name.

 Begin Practice with Ice Breakers